 For example, assume we have typed the body of the first query from the introduction (female oscar winners) until this point:

-?subject < is_a > <person></person>
+'''

+?subject <is_a> <Person> .

+?subject <gender> <Female> .

-?subject <gender></gender> <female></female>
+?subject

-?subiect -
+'''

 After the AC query for this predicate, the result for the first two triples (all female persons) are in the cache.
 Now assume that we have typed one triple further: